cero-absoluto/vozciudadana/README.md

 4. A per-protest `nullifier = HMAC-SHA256(phone_hash + protest_id)` prevents duplicate adhesions.
 5. A `public_commitment = SHA256(protest_id + nullifier)` is generated — safe to publish, enabling independent hash verification without revealing identity or enabling cross-protest correlation.
 6. At closure, `integrity_hash = SHA256(canonical_input + sorted_public_commitments)` is calculated and anchored in the public integrity log.

+Institutional participants follow the same flow with their institutional email in place of a phone number: the email is verified by one-time code and transformed into an `HMAC-SHA256` identifier server-side, with the same per-protest nullifier.

 ---